naceoci01/tenancy-admin/initial-terraform/README.md

 Stacks in this repo are in subfolders, so they can be pulled from single GitHub repo.

+Several options exist for creation:
+* Clone the repo and run via local terraform from your computer, a cloud VM, or Cloud Shell (implies OCI access via API Key)
+* Create a Resource Manager Stack and upload the appropriate folder
-Configure a Configuration Source Provider in home region, using an Org-based repo and a Personal Access Token.
+* Configure a Configuration Source Provider in home region, using an Org-based repo and a Personal Access Token.
+Then bring in each stack to Resource Manager

-From this, you then can create the stacks
+The stacks are organized under the `initial_terraform` folder, and each folder

 ## Create Identity domain (Stack 00)

-Strategy is to avoid using default identity domain for anything other than admin user, some dynamic groups.

-Use Stack 00 to create a basic Identity domain and note the name and OCID.
-There is some functionality to create groups for main cloud engineer community and other purposes later on.
+This will create a very basic Identity Domain, which all engineers can be added to.
+The Domain can then be configured manually for SSO or other ID Domain features.
+For this reason, the 00 stack is run just once.
+It will also create some of the admin or user groups that are used

 NOTE - this one CANNOT be re-run over and over as re-creation of the main `cloud-engineering` group will remove all members.
+There is work in flight in the IAM module (v0.3.0) to allow retention of group membership.

 ## Enable SSO for Domain (no stack)